ATechAdventurer/austin-mesh-astro/README.md

 ## 🚀 About Austin Mesh

-Austin Mesh is a community-driven initiative working to build a resilient mesh network of solar-powered [Meshtastic](https://meshtastic.org/) radios throughout Austin, Texas.
+Austin Mesh is a community-driven initiative working to build a resilient mesh network of [Meshtastic](https://meshtastic.org/) radios throughout Austin, Texas.
 This network acts like a city-wide text messaging system, allowing people to communicate publicly or privately with anyone on the network without relying on cell towers, internet, or power grid infrastructure.

 ### Key Features